cellsummer/markdown-cv/index.md

 * **Top performer** of the firm (less than 5 percent) in 4 consecutive years

 **Due Diligence**
-* Multiple projects experience for both buy/sell side due diligence in Asia-Pacific area
+* Multiple projects experience for both buy/sell side due diligence in local and Asia-Pacific markets
 * Independently performed inforce/new business valuation and assumption benchmark
 * New business multiplier estimation via macroeconomics analysis

 **Business Plan**
 * Profitability and customer value analysis by distribution channel and product type for the target company
-* Input-output analysis for target company's agency business model
+* Input-output model for target company's agency compensation scheme
 * Overhead expense allocation by product lines through standardized survey on over 200 headquarter employees

 **Asset Liability Management modeling**